Authentication process design¶

 See User Databases (userdb) for a description of userdbs and a list of already implemented ones.

-is very similar to struct passdb_module
+struct userdb_module is very similar to struct passdb_module.

 The lookup callback is a bit different though: